robert-hh/ads1x15/readme.md

 6 :  3300/475   samples per second
 7 :  - /860     samples per Second
 ```
-The first value applies to the ADS1015, the second to the ADS1115.
+The first value applies to the ADS1015, the second to the ADS1115 and ADS1114.
 The time
 required for a single conversion is 1/samples\_per\_second plus the time
 needed for communication with the ADC, which is about 1 ms on an esp8266
 at 80 MHz.
 Slower conversion yields in a less noisy result.